Emerging Leaders Program FAQs

 The National Society of Leadership and Success (NSLS) is an honor society with over 200 chapters spanning the Nation.
 The Society is an organization that helps people discover and achieve their goals; offers life-changing lectures from the nation’s leading presenters and a community where like-minded success oriented individuals come together and help one another succeed.

 To earn an Emerging Leaders Certificate, you must attend five or more events throughout the academic year.
 Attending Telecasts from the National Society of Leadership and Success will also count as events toward earning the certificate.
-Students can earn an ELP certificate on an annual basis, and at the end of Senior Year, they will receive a transcript listing all of the events they attended.
+Students can earn an ELP certificate on an annual basis.
 It is important that students register before attending the event to receive credit towards the certificate.

 At the beginning of each semester, you will receive an e-mail highlighting all of the events planned for the semester.
 This email includes both ELP and NSLS events, and you are highly encouraged to register for as many as possible.
 To register, simply choose the workshops or telecasts that you wish to attend, and email them to firstname.lastname@example.org.
 You will receive a confirmation email for each event that you are successfully registered for.